Kumari-Pragati/ProjectHub_SE/README.md

 3. Start monitoring the camera feed.
 4. When motion is detected, the system will trigger the configured actions.
 5. Review recorded footage or alerts as needed.

+## Team Members

+- Harshit Soni
+- Hirpara Daivik
+- Hridhyansh Sharma
+- Daksh Mehta
+- Shreyas Makwana

+---

+Feel free to explore the Spy Camera application and contribute to its development!
+If you encounter any issues or have suggestions, please let us know.
+Happy monitoring!